jasonbayton/11ty/_src/blog/2022/11/november-play-policy-changes.md

 date: '2022-11-12'
 status: publish
 author: 'Jason Bayton'
-excerpt: "Google is taking a harder stance on "older" applications from 2022.
-For organisations with enterprise applications this is what you need to know."
+excerpt: 'Google is taking a harder stance on "older" applications from 2022.
+For organisations with enterprise applications this is what you need to know.'
 type: post
 tags:
     - Enterprise